 Despite this wealth, Equatorial Guinea remains at or near the bottom for every major development and governance indicator, far below countries whose per capita wealth should make them peers.

-Together with the Spanish human rights organization Asociación pro Derechos Humanos de España (APDHE) and EG Justice, a U.S.-based rights organization, the Open Society Justice Initiative filed a complaint to the African Commission on Human and Peoples’ Rights, arguing that this diversion of the oil wealth violates the African Charter on Human and Peoples’ Rights.
+Together with the Spanish human rights organization Asociación pro Derechos Humanos de España (APDHE) and EG Justice, the Open Society Justice Initiative filed a complaint to the African Commission on Human and Peoples’ Rights, arguing that this systematic corruption, including misappropriation of land and diversion of the oil wealth, violates the African Charter on Human and Peoples’ Rights.

 Spoliation.
 Article 21 of the African Charter grants the people of Equatorial Guinea the right to full and exclusive enjoyment of the country’s wealth.
 The Nguema/Mongomo group has for decades held a de facto monopoly on virtually all of the people’s natural resources and the economic opportunities resulting.